bio-comp/vannotator/README.md

 9. **effect**: The coding effect of the variant, i.e. protein coding, intron variant, etc.
 10. **minor_allele_freq**: The minor allele frequency, if present.

+## Installation
+This software was implemented to support both Anaconda and Poetry paradigms.

+## Brief Synopsis
+Using a single HTTPS session for RESTful API calls, multiple requests are sent to annotate each variant in a VCF file